 Set up the ASK CLI to Use Alexa Conversations Description Language

-With the Alexa Skills Kit Command Line Interface (ASK CLI), you can use Alexa Conversations Description Language (ACDL) to build and deploy turn-by-turn Alexa Conversations skills.
+With version 2.29 of the Alexa Skills Kit Command Line Interface (ASK CLI), you can use Alexa Conversations Description Language (ACDL) to build and deploy turn-by-turn Alexa Conversations skills.
 Alexa Conversations uses deep learning to create Alexa skills in which dialog flows naturally between Alexa and the user.

 Before you install and configure the ASK CLI, you must meet the following requirements.